 Ricardo J. Wray, PhD, MS

-Associate Dean for Graduate Education and Research; Associate Professor of Behavioral Science & Health Education
+Associate Professor of Behavioral Science & Health Education

 Research Interests: Health Communication, Health Literacy, Health Information